valentinfrlch/ha-llmvision/README.md

 ### Ollama
 ---
-To use Ollama you need to install Ollama.
+To use Ollama you first need to install Ollama on your machine.
 You can download it from [here](https://ollama.com/).
 Once installed you need to run the following command to download the `llava` model:
 ```bash
 ollama run llava
 ```
-If your Home Assistant is **not** running on the same machine as Ollama, you need to set the `OLLAMA_HOST` environment variable.
+If your Home Assistant is **not** running on the same computer as Ollama, you need to set the `OLLAMA_HOST` environment variable.

 **On Linux:**
 1. Edit the systemd service by calling systemctl edit ollama.service.
 This will open an editor.